syncfusion-content/wpf-docs/wpf/Docking/State-Persistence.md

 ## Restrict state persistence for specific child

 The [CanSerialize](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DockingManager.html#Syncfusion_Windows_Tools_Controls_DockingManager_CanSerializeProperty) attached property of DockingManager decides whether the child can be serialized or not.
 The default value of the [CanSerialize](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DockingManager.html#Syncfusion_Windows_Tools_Controls_DockingManager_CanSerializeProperty) property is true.
 When the property is false, while performing deserialization the non-serialized child will move to its default state.
 This can also be done programmatically by using the [SetCanSerialize](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DockingManager.html#Syncfusion_Windows_Tools_Controls_DockingManager_SetCanSerialize_System_Windows_DependencyObject_System_Boolean_) function of DockingManager.
-The LoadDockState will return true only when the DockingManager children count is same as the Serialized item count.

 {% tabs %}